Names: Marbas, Barbas, Marbuel, Barbuel, Barfael, Barbiel, Baruel

 Marbas rules over the seas, all the waters, and all the lifeforms within them.
 He is attributed to the Qliphothic Sphere known as Ghagiel (Uranus/Beelzebuth) and the Qliphothic Tunnel ruled by A’ano’nin.
 This tunnel is related to the fifteenth tarot card known as the Devil and has a planetary attribution to Saturn.
 This pathway spans from Thagirion (Black Sun/Belfegore) to Samael (Mercury/Adrammelech) and is related to the Witch’s Sabbat.
 This stone of this path is the Black Diamond– the variate of the Philosopher’s Stone attainable through demonic alchemy.

 According to grimoiric demonology, Marbas generally appears as a great lion or wild boar, to later adopt the form of a human male when coerced into so doing.
 His adoption of the form of a lion is more commonly recorded than his manifestation as a bore, and it is said that he will adopt specific forms in conformity with the black magickian’s desires.
 I made sure not to study his appearance prior to my first evocation of him so that I would have no presuppositions of his appearance for him to conform to, which makes it interesting that he appeared to have something resembling the head of a lion when he showed himself to me.
 Other demonographies depict him manifesting as a master workman wearing an apron.

-The Dictionary of Demons; The Complete Book of Demonolatry Magic; Daemonolatry Goetia; the Online Writings of the Coven of the Golden Sigil; the Blog That This Next Hyperlink Leads to:
+The Dictionary of Demons; The Complete Book of Demonolatry Magic; Daemonolatry Goetia; the Blog That This Next Hyperlink Leads to: